Making a Complaint about an Arizona Judge

 Will my identity be revealed to the judge?

 As a general rule, yes.
 The Commission notifies judges about complaints unless there is good reason to withhold this information.

 Will my complaint be made public?

-Yes.
-If your complaint results in discipline or formal charges, your name and the judge’s name and court will be made public.
-If the complaint is dismissed, however, your name and the judge’s name and court will be removed from the public copy of your complaint.
+If your complaint results in discipline or formal charges, your name and the judge’s name will be made public.
+If the complaint is dismissed, however, your name and the judge’s name (as well as other identifying information) will be removed from the documents available for public review.

-Will filing a complaint with the commission change the decision in my lawsuit?
+Will filing a complaint with the Commission change the decision in my case?